Find Fluzone Vaccines Near You

 There's a Fluzone vaccine for you.

-Fluzone Intradermal vaccine is an inactivated influenza virus vaccine given to people 18 through 64 years of age for active immunization against influenza disease caused by influenza virus subtypes A and type B contained in the vaccine.
+Fluzone High-Dose vaccine is an inactivated influenza virus vaccine given for active immunization in persons 65 years of age and older against influenza disease caused by influenza virus subtypes A and type B contained in the vaccine.
+Approval of Fluzone High-Dose vaccine is based on superior immune response relative to Fluzone vaccine.
+Data demonstrating a decrease in influenza disease after vaccination with Fluzone High-Dose vaccine relative to Fluzone vaccine are not available.

 By clicking on this link, you will be leaving this Sanofi Pasteur website and going to another, entirely independent website.
 Sanofi Pasteur provides this link as a service to its website visitors; however, it takes no responsibility for the information presented on any website but its own.